Nodeclipse/www.nodeclipse.org/enide/studio/2014/index.md

 > You should install plugins in recent Eclipse distribution.
 Otherwise check individual plugins for there compatibility.
 E.g. Nodeclipse plugin should work with 3.x and 4.x Eclipse versions.

+> You can still download and use Enide Studio 2014 0.11-preview but are strongly advised to update Eclipse to 4.4 stable and Nodeclipse to the latest (0.17 as of writing).

 See also [#166](https://github.com/Nodeclipse/nodeclipse-1/issues/166)

 read [README](README)